Opening Hours Open 7 days a week

 If successful, you will be invited to attend a citizenship ceremony.

-Most naturalisation applications are decided within 3 to 6 months, although processing times may vary depending on the complexity of the case and Home Office workload.
+Most naturalisation applications are decided within 3 to 6 months under the standard service, although processing times may vary depending on the case's complexity and the Home Office workload.

 Seeking advice from experienced UK immigration solicitors at Premium Solicitors can significantly reduce the risk of refusal.